 Here’s a gif of the painting coming together.
 You can watch my coffee cup moving around:

 The painting is now live in my Etsy shop as a photo print or canvas print, and up on my website.
 The painting is for sale and I will be entering it in several shows this fall.

 This is a painting I did a few years ago of Mt.
-Whitney in Yosemite National Park, California.
+Whitney in the Sierra mountains of California.
 I painted it on a travel easel outdoors, near the wonderful Whitney portal store, as my husband was hiking.
 We did a shorter backpacking trip in the Glen Aulin area that summer, and did Whitney as a side trip.
 I still had too much altitude sickness that day to attempt the 14,505′ climb, but it was fun to hang out at the base that day and paint.

 Mt Whitney, 16″ x 20″ acrylic on canvas, copyright © Kathryn Beals

 The painting took about 45 minutes, which was good since it was very hot and bugs kept flying into my wet paint.
 I used reference photos to get the distinctive shape of the peaks right, but I exaggerated the colors of the sky and rock for dramatic effect.